maiahalle/DS105-Project/README.md

 ## Findings
 We visualise our results through bar graphs and word clouds.
-These show the 50 most frequently used words for each political party:

 **Below: Figure 1a: The 50 most frequently used words by members of the Democrat Party**